mabdullahns007/PubMed-Agent/README.md

-# PubMed-Agenta# PubMed Research Agent 🧬
+# PubMed Research Agent 🧬

 An intelligent biomedical research assistant powered by Google's ADK Agents framework and Gemini 2.0 Flash, designed to make scientific literature search and analysis more efficient and accessible.